pottedmeat7/SteamVRWIPLocomotion/README.md

 # How to use

-Import VRStepDetect and CharacterMotor into you project
+Import VRStepDetect and CharacterMotor into your project

 Put SteamVR "CameraRig" into a parent object call it "Player"